ExplodingONC/Godaddy_DDNS_Updater/README.md

-# DDNS Updater for Godaddy DNS
+# DDNS Updater for Cloudflare / Godaddy DNS

-Monitors local IP address changes (both IPv4 and IPV6), and updates them to https://api.godaddy.com.
+Monitors local IP address changes (both IPv4 and IPV6), and updates them to Cloudflare (recommended) / Godaddy (if you are rich enough to use their paid API).

+I don't like it when Godaddy just starts charging money for their basic API service with absolutely no pre-warning.
+So I don't recommend it to anyone. 😠

+The whole structure is re-written to support both Cloudflare and Godaddy DNS, and improve (hopefully) the config process at the same time.

 Written for **Debian / Ubuntu** systems.
 Some tinkering is likely needed for this to work on other Linux distributions.

 ## Usage

-1. Register your domain and API keys at https://godaddy.com (refer to Godaddy site for details).
+1. Register your domain and API keys or tokens at Cloudflare / Godaddy (refer to their sites for details).

 2. Clone this repository to local.

 3. Install requirements according to `requirements.txt`.
-If you intend to run it as a systemd service, you might need to use `sudo pip install ...`.
+If you intend to run it as a systemd service, you might need to use `sudo pip install ...`, or dig around with your specific python environment setup.

     1. You might need to install `python3-dev` and  `libsystemd-dev` with the following command, for `cysystemd` to work.